Kids (film): Plot

-A boy named Telly and a 12-year-old girl are kissing on a bed.
-With no adults around, Telly, who is 17, persuades the girl, who is a virgin, to have sex with him.
-Afterwards, he meets with his best friend, Casper, and they discuss his sexual experience.
-Telly vocalizes his desire to keep having sex with virginal girls.
-The pair then enters a local store, where Casper shoplifts a 40-oz. bottle of malt liquor as Telly distracts the cashier.
-Looking for drugs, food, and a place to hang out, they head to their friend Paul's apartment, despite expressing their dislike of him on the way there.
-Once they arrive at Paul's house, they join the other boys in boasting about their sexual prowess and their nonchalant attitudes to unprotected sex and venereal diseases.
+Telly and a 12-year-old girl are making out on a bed.
+With no adults around, Telly, who is a scrawny 16-year-old, talks with the girl, a virgin, and they have sex.
+Afterwards, he meets his best friend, Casper, and they talk about his sexual experience.
+Telly has taken to only having sex with virgins.
+They then enter a local store, where Casper shoplifts a 40 oz bottle of malt liquor and on the way out Casper steals two peaches from a Korean fruit vendor.
+Looking for drugs, food, and a place to hang out, they head to their friend Paul's apartment despite disliking him.
+As Telly and Casper sit down, they watch skaters on the TV and Casper does a whippet.
+As time goes on, they join the other boys in boasting about their sexual prowess and nonchalant attitudes to unprotected sex and venereal diseases.

-Across the city, a group of girls, among them Ruby and Jennie, are talking about sex.
-Their attitudes contradict that of the boys on many topics, particularly oral sex and the significance of the individuals to whom they lost their virginity.
-Ruby and Jennie mention that they were recently tested for STDs at Ruby's request, though Jennie only got tested to keep Ruby company.
-Ruby's test is negative, though she has had multiple sexual encounters, many of them unprotected intercourse.

-Jennie tests positive for HIV.
+Across the city, a group of girls are talking about sex.
+Their attitudes contrast with that of the boys on many topics, particularly fellatio and the significance of the individuals to whom they lost their virginity.
+Two of the girls, Ruby and Jennie, mention that they were recently tested for STDs: Ruby tests negative, even though she has had multiple sexual encounters; Jennie tests positive for HIV.
 She tells the nurse that she has had sex only once, with Telly.
-Distraught over her results, Jennie spends the rest of the day trying to find Telly to prevent him from passing the virus on to another girl.
-Meanwhile, Telly and Casper walk to Telly's house and steal money from Telly's mother, who is preoccupied with taking care of her new baby.
+Distraught, she tries to find him to prevent him from passing HIV on to another girl.
+Meanwhile, Telly and Casper walk to Telly's house and steal money from his mother.

-They go to Washington Square Park and purchase a dime bag of marijuana from a Rastafarian.
-They then talk and smoke with a few friends, one of whom gives a blunt-rolling tutorial.
-During the hangout, Casper and many others taunt a gay couple passing through the park.
-On the side, Telly briefly talks to Misha, a girl who strongly dislikes Casper and calls him a jerk.